benckx/chimp-utils/README.md

 # About

-A collection of Kotlin helpers for jMonkeyEngine3 that I made while working on my game *Everybody Loves Bricks*:
+A collection of Kotlin API / helpers / facades for jMonkeyEngine3, that I developed while working on my game *Everybody Loves Bricks*:

 * https://benckx.itch.io/elb